Remote software developer salary: what’s the benchmark?

 - The time it takes to recruit talent through these channels;

-- The quality of the talent; and
+- The quality of the talent;

 - The service level these individuals can provide remotely.

-Note: Option 2 & 3 don’t allow you to scale the team because you are essentially engaging with developers individually.
+Options 2 & 3 don’t allow you to scale the team because you are essentially engaging with developers individually.

-Hiring platforms like YouTeam, VenturePact and ModernWeb offer thoroughly vetted teams of developers.
-This can be a great way to find a remote work software developer or even a team of software developers.
 Companies and developers are subject to a comprehensive vetting process, which ensures that only top performers are on the list.
 Hence the quality risks are reduced substantially.